Finding Wesley Bloom

 My quest continues, but I’m fascinated with the man I’ve found thus far.
 For my family, for those who love Wyoming history, and for those who simply love a good story, I offer it here.

 Wesley and Susan had three children.
-The first two were born in Sheridan: John Wesley on Feb 23, 1886, and Susan Lena on Aug.
+The first two were born in Big Horn: John Wesley on Feb 23, 1886, and Susan Lena on Aug.
 27, 1887.

 Ranching may not have been Wesley’s primary occupation at this time.
-He and his neighbor, William Menor, were partners in hunting expeditions in Northwestern Wyoming.[iv]
+His buffalo hunting partner, Billy Dean (whose legal name was William D. Menor) filed claim on an adjacent homestead on Beaver Creek.
+The two continued their business partnership, guiding hunting expeditions in Northwestern Wyoming.[iv]
 The March 10, 1888 edition of the Sheridan Enterprise reported: “W.D.
 Menor and Wesley Bloom came in by sleigh from their ranches on Beaver Creek on their way to lower Tongue River.”

 The newspaper reported another hunting expedition on Sept.
 1, 1888: “O’Dell brothers, of Sundance, were registered at the Windsor on Thursday, in company of Wesley Bloom of Beaver Creek.”

 As a hunting guide and trapper, Wesley had spent a significant amount of time in Northwestern Wyoming and knew the area and its few inhabitants well.
-For his homestead, he chose land at the mouth of Trout Creek, just beyond the western tip of where the Buffalo Bill Reservoir lies today.
-He filed for water rights for this property in 1889, but did not live there until around 1893.
-The delay may have been due to the timing of the federal land survey.
-Applications for land under the Homestead Act could not be filed until a federal survey had been completed.
-Water rights, however, were allocated by the state (or territory) and these surveys were often completed before the federal surveys.[ix]
+For his homestead, he chose land at the mouth of Trout Creek, just beyond the western tip of where the Buffalo Bill Reservoir lies today, and moved his family there on May 19, 1889.

-We can speculate about what drew him to Trail Creek.
-He received his mail at the Corbett, WY post office, established in 1884, about 6 miles from Trail Creek Ranch.
+In his early years there, he received his mail at the Corbett, WY post office, established in 1884.
 Corbett was one of the earliest communities in the area, a little island of “civilization” in the midst of an untamed wilderness area.
 John Corbett built the Corbett Indian Trading Post there in 1883, where he traded with Indians and fur traders.
-Undoubtedly, Wesley and John Corbett knew each other from their fur trading ventures.
-The town of Corbett was also a stage stop along the Meeteetse Trail, a 100-mile route between Red Lodge, Montana and Meeteetse, Wyoming, developed by the Army in the 1880s for the transport of mail and supplies.[x]
+The town of Corbett was also a stage stop along the Meeteetse Trail, a 100-mile route between Red Lodge, Montana and Meeteetse, Wyoming, developed by the Army in the 1880s for the transport of mail and supplies.[ix]

 An article published in Scribner’s Magazine by William Hornaday, Director of the New York Zoological Park, provides some interesting detail about life in Corbett.
 Hornaday was on a hunting trip in the lower North Fork valley in November 1889 with several members of the U.S. Cavalry and two Crow Indian scouts.
 Hornaday writes,